huan/docker-simple-mail-forwarder/README.md

 Here's how to config the only environment parameter of SMF Docker:

 #### 1. Basic
-Forward all email received by testi@testo.com, to test@test.com:
+Forward all emails received by testi@testo.com to test@test.com:
 ```bash
 $ export SMF_CONFIG='testi@testo.com:test@test.com'
 ```
-> You could get the ESMTP AUTH password for your on your docker log.
-It's random generated if you do not provide one.
+> You could get the ESMTP AUTH password for you on your docker log.
+It's randomly generated if you do not provide one.

 #### 2. Advanced
 Add ESMTP AUTH password:
 ```bash
 $ export SMF_CONFIG='from@testi.com:to@testo.com:ThisIsPassword'
 ```
-> Password will print on the docker log.
+> Password will be printed on the docker log.

 #### 3. Hardcore
-Add as many email as you want, with or without password.
-Seperated by semicolons or newline:
+Add as many email accounts as you want, with or without password.
+Seperated by semicolon or a new line:
 ```bash
 $ export SMF_CONFIG='testi@testo.com:test@test.com:ThisIsPassword;testo@testi.com:test@test.com:AnotherPassword'
 ```
-> Tips: if you only provide the first password, and omit followings, then the passwords of all users will be the same as the password last seen.
-This is a feature.
+> Tips: if you only provide the first password and leave the rest blank, then the passwords for all the rest accounts will be the same as the last password value you set.
+This is by design.

 Helper Scripts
 --------------------